mor-1/evaluation-guide/content/evaluation-guide/strategic-partners/sap-integration.md

 For more details, see [How to Use the SAP XSUAA Connector](https://docs.mendix.com/howto/sap/use-sap-xsuaa-connector).

-## 2 How Does Mendix Support Principle Propagation Between My Mendix Application and the SAP Back-End System? {#principle}
+## 2 How Does Mendix Support Principle Propagation Between My Mendix App & the SAP Back-End System? {#principle}

 In combination with the SAP Cloud Platform, Mendix delivers an integration with SAP back-end systems based on [SAP principle propagation](https://www.sap.com/developer/blueprints/finder/cloud-platform-principal-propagation.html) both on-premises and for cloud.
 By connecting your IDP to the SAP Cloud Platform, it becomes possible to log in to all of your Mendix applications running on the SAP Cloud Platform via a specific role using your own IDP with an SSO experience.
 The end-user (called "the principle") then gains access to your SAP back-end system based on a trust configuration using the Cloud Connector (as the principle user).